uilianries/imgui/Incoming-Work.md

 ## Testing, Doc

-- Introduce a testing/documentation framework.
+- Introduce an auto-testing framework.
 Reduce regression, make it easier for anyone to contribute, reduce dependencies on @ocornut.
+- The framework could double-down as a documentation generation framework?

 ## Misc